 The commercial environment is generally friendly to foreign companies, and EU directives are implemented and observed.
-There are no controls on import, export, or the use and conversion of foreign currencies, which facilitates investment and repatriation of profits.
+There are no controls on import, export, or the use and conversion of foreign currencies, which facilitates investment and the repatriation of profits.
 The Latvian government has adopted modern laws establishing copyrights, patents and trademarks and the means for enforcing their protection.
-Telecommunication services are modern, and the real estate market provides both modern housing and business venues.
-English is the West European language of choice in government and business.
+Telecommunication services are modern and among the highest in quality in the EU, and the real estate market provides both modern residential and business space.
+English is widely spoken in government and business.

 All the above information is a part of an Executive Summary of the Country Commercial Guide.

 The guide features:

 To read the whole report, please click on the link below.